pprp/Awesome-LLM-Prune/README.md

     - Pub: Arxiv
     - Main method: "Wanda" means "Pruning by Weights and Activations", instead of magnitude, Wanda is the first to emphasize the importance of activtions(inputs) of a certain weights.
 A major limitation of magnitude pruning is that it doesn't take input activations into account, which could play an equally important role as weight magnitudes in determining the neoron output.
-(Above is the kay point of Wanda) The Pruning metric of Wanda: Sij = |Wij|·∥Xj∥2(Weight W is of shape (Cout,Cin),Cin is the number of neurons of last layer,Cout is the number of neorons in this layer.
+(Above is the key point of Wanda)

+      The Pruning metric of Wanda: Sij = |Wij|·∥Xj∥2(Weight W is of shape (Cout,Cin),Cin is the number of neurons of last layer,Cout is the number of neorons in this layer.
 For language models, this linear layer takes in input activations X with a shape of (N × L,Cin), where N and L are batch and sequence dimensions respectively), Sij is the result of importance metric,|Wij| is the absolute value of the weight at position (i,j), ∥Xj∥2 is the l2 norm of the jth feature aggregated across NxL different tokens.

                          <p align="center">
                          <img width="70%" alt="image" src="Pictures/Wanda/Wanda method 1.jpg">
                          </p>